IDoCodingStuffs/python-doodles/freeform-log.md

 ### 11 PM
 It's working!
 It's finally fucking working!
 Next thing is training the other two series and submitting this shit!

+## 7/4
+### 12 AM
+For the handed dataset -- vertical mirror is an awesome way to augment the data.
+It will be the exact next thing I will try after the initial submission in fact!